Who can create shared channels?

 Can I disconnect a shared channel?

-Admins on both sides can disconnect existing shared channels.
-Should the shared channel be disconnected, the host workspace (organization who sent the invite) will be able to continue using the channel after disconnect.
-The connecting workspace (organization who received the invite) will get a read-only copy that becomes archived.
-Direct messages between the two connecting organizations can be disconnected separately.
+Should the shared channel be disconnected, the host workspace (organisation who sent the invitation) will be able to continue using the channel after disconnect.
+The connecting workspace (organisation who received the invitation) will get a read-only copy that becomes archived.
+Direct messages between the two connecting organisations can be disconnected separately.

 Who can edit and delete messages in a shared channel?

 Message editing and deletion settings for your workspace or Enterprise Grid org will apply to shared channels too.
 For example, workspace admins can delete messages sent by members of their workspace but not those sent by a member of an external organisation.

 Can I verify how an outside member accesses a shared channel?

 As with external email, you cannot currently verify that a member outside your organisation is accessing the shared channel from a secure device, behind a corporate firewall or VPN or via single sign-on (SSO).
 Please speak to the organisation you’re sharing with to determine how their users access Slack.